brussell98/node-osu/README.md

   - scoringType: Get a game's scoring mode from a number representation
   - teamType: Get a game's team mode from a number representation
   - team: Get a user's team from a number representation
+ - AccuracyMethods: Calculate accuracy from a score's counts

 ### osu.Api
 All methods return a Promise.